-- How Much Lower Should My Interest Rate Be When I Refinance My Mortgage?
+- How Much Lower Should My Mortgage Rate Be When I Refinance?

-- A good rule of thumb to follow when refinancing is that the new interest rate should be a minimum of .75% lower than your existing interest rate.
+- A good rule of thumb to follow when refinancing is that the new mortgage rate should be a minimum of .750% lower than your current rate

-- The breakeven point to recover closing costs when you refinance should be no more than 30 months.
+- The breakeven point to recover closing costs when you refinance your mortgage should be no more than 30 months

 - Mortgage Refinance Example

 - Use our MORTGAGE REFINANCE CALCULATOR to determine how much you can save and time to breakeven by refinancing

 One of the most common reasons to refinance your mortgage is to lower your interest rate and monthly payment.
 Reducing your mortgage rate usually enables you to save money on your monthly payment as soon as your refinance closes.
 Although it seem like an easy decision, there are closing costs and other expenses that borrowers should keep in mind.
 The costs of refinancing may outweigh the financial benefits depending on by how much you are able to lower your mortgage rate.
 A frequent question that borrowers ask is how much lower than my current rate should my new mortgage rate be for me to refinance?
 What amount of monthly savings justifies the expense that may be associated with refinancing.

 In short, it usually makes sense to refinance your mortgage if your new mortgage rate is at least .750% lower than your current rate.
 So if are currently paying 5.000%, your new mortgage rate should be 4.250% or lower.
 A reduction of .750% or more allows you to reduce your monthly mortgage payment and typically recover your refinancing costs in 30 months or less.
 If you reduce your mortgage rate by less than .750%, you still lower your monthly payment but it may take you a long period of time to recover your closing costs, so it may make less sense to refinance.